ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 The dataset used to train this algorithm is from Z. Zhang, Z. Pi, and B.Liu's paper "TROIKA: A General Framework for Heart Rate Monitoring Using Wrist-Type Photoplethysmographic Signals During Intensive Physical Exercise."
 In their study, 12 subjects aged 18 to 35 were monitored as each subject ran on a treadmill with changing speeds for 5 minutes in this interval:
 > Rest(30s)-> 6 or 8km/h(1min) -> 12 or 15km/h(1min) -> 6 or 8km/h(1min) -> 12 or 15km/h(1min) -> Rest(30s)

-Two-channel PPG signals, 3-axis acceleration signals, and one-channel ECG signals were simultaneously recorded.
+Two-channel PPG signals, 3-axis accelerometer signals, and one-channel ECG signals were simultaneously recorded.
 All signals were sampled at 125Hz.

 The training dataset is located in the `/data/datasets/troika/training_data` folder.
 Raw data files are named in the format 'DATA_XX_TYPEXX'.
-Each file has 6 rows: Row1 ECG data, Rows 2 and 3 are the two channels of PPG; and Rows 4,5, and 6 are the x-, y-, and z-axis accelerameter measurements.
+Each file has 6 rows: Row1 ECG data, Rows 2 and 3 are the two channels of PPG; and Rows 4,5, and 6 are the x-, y-, and z-axis accelerometer measurements.
 Files containing ground truth pulse rates are named in the format 'REF_XX_TYPEXX'.
 The ground truth is calculated from the ECG data in the data files.
 Z.Zhang et al calculate the ground truth pulse rates with every 8-second window and overlap of 6-seconds.

 **References**